GeoscienceAustralia/dea-ard-scene-select/README.rst

 2. once the PR is approved, merge it to the module-prod
 3. login or sudo as lpgs in a terminal since production modules must be built as the lpgs user
 4. head to the path, "/home/547/lpgs/sandbox/dea-ard-scene-select/module".
 Run "cd /home/547/lpgs/sandbox/dea-ard-scene-select/module/"
-5. checkout the "module-prod" branch.
-Run "git checkout module-prod"
+5. checkout the master branch as it will have the latest revisions of the build source codes.
+Run "git checkout master"
 6. tag the new version.
 This does not have to be done as lpgs.
 For example:

       git tag -a "ard-scene-select-py3-dea/20231010" -m "DSNS 262-baked pytest into scene select so that the new integration tests are supported"

 7. build the new version of the package.
 Run "./go.sh --prod"
-8. If there are no errors in the terminal, the package build should be have been successful and the final line  is where the newly built dea-ard-scene-select package has been written to.
+8. If there are no errors in the terminal, the package build should have been successful and the final line will reflect where the newly built dea-ard-scene-select package has been written to.
     For example,
         "Wrote modulefile to /g/data/v10/private/modules/modulefiles/ard-scene-select-py3-dea/20231010"

 Updating the ard_pipeline Modules